kristiyansakalyan/kristiyansakalyan.github.io/README.md

 - Custom Matrix rain animation via canvas (reused from [this repo](https://github.com/FullStackWithLawrence/react-mdr/tree/main)) 🌧️
 - Animated transitions and focus-based opacity for smoother section transitions ✨
 - Random glitch effects on elements when they enter the viewport 🎞️
+- - Matrix-style cursor trail with katakana, Latin, and numeric characters following the mouse 🖱️🟩
 - Background music from the [Free Music Archive](https://pixabay.com/no/music/optimistisk-cyberpunk-trailer-255002/) 🎵
 - CI/CD via GitHub Actions + GitHub Pages deployment 📦